Chapter 9

 Export & Test

-Finally, the model is exported — usually as USDZ or GLB, depending on your needs.
+Finally, the model is exported — usually as USDZ or GLB, depending on the project's needs.
 Textures are saved in standard formats like JPEG.
-It’s key to test the model where it’ll actually be used — whether that’s a product page, a QR code in a catalog, or inside a mobile app.
+It's key to test the model where it'll actually be used — whether that's a product page, a QR code in a catalog, or inside a mobile app.

 Get the Commercial CGI & Product Rendering Guide for Marketing Directors